"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "I guess I'm going home.
 My parents want me to," said Toby morosely.
 "They don't really get it, either.
 They went spare when I was put in the boys' dormitory.
 Threatened to take me out of Hogwarts.
 McGonagall had them up to the school, and there was a godawful row.
 But in the end, they let me stay.
 I still get misgendered all the time at home, though."

-"You don't have to go home for hols if you don't want to," Keshet said gently, taking the boy's hand.
+"You don't have to go home for hols if you don't want to," Keshet said gently.
 "McGonagall wouldn't make you.
-We're your family now.
+You have us now.
 We look out for each other.
-And once you're finished with school, you don't ever have to go back to them again.
+And once you're finished with school, you don't ever have to go back to your family again.
 You'll always have a place with me, if you need it."

 Toby gave her a grateful smile.
 He looked as if he might cry.
 "Thanks, Kesh.
 You're the best.
 It's just - maybe if I'm around them more, they'll start to get used to it, you know?"